mikecorey/python101/6/60_pandas_lvl2.md

 ## Overview
 Ok we're taking pandas up a notch.
 Recall you have already learned to:
+- Reading files from basically any format.
+- Writing files to virtually any format.
+- Cleaning, filtering columns, dropping NA
--
+- selecting certain rows
--
+- merging data frames
--
+- aggregates etc.
-- fill me in

-No we're going to look at some deeper cuts to learn how to better manipulate our data.
+Now we're going to look at some deeper cuts to learn how to better manipulate our data.

 ## Data set
 Consider the following dataset.